ysmood/yaku/readme.md

   > No. All non-ES6 APIs are only implemented for debugging and testing, which means when you remove Yaku, everything
   > should work well with ES6 native promise.
 If you need fancy and magic, go for [Bluebird][].

-- Why use [CoffeeScript][], not Javascript?
+- Better long stack trace support?

-  > If it is really a problemn for people to use it, I will take time to translate it to JS.
+  > Latest Node.js and browsers are already support it.
+If you enabled it, Yaku will take advantage of it
-  > Else, I'd like to keep the code as simple as CoffeeScript.
+  > without much overhead.
+Such as this library [longjohn][] for Node.js, or this article for [Chrome][crhome-lst].

 - The name Yaku is weird?